srikarkowsika/Algo-DS/README.md

 # Algo-DS
-Repo is for algo &amp; ds related problems.
+Repo is for Algo &amp; Ds related problems.